-The Water Authority's performance in this measure has been below the median range for the past three fiscal years.
+The Water Authority's performance in this measure has been below the median range for the past three fiscal years, but there has been improvement in FY14 and FY15.
 For the past three fiscal years, there have been objectives to increase planned maintenance work orders at the wastewater treatment plant.
 These objectives will also help the Water Authority meets its performance targets mentioned in Performance Measure 2-3, Wastewater Treatment Effectiveness Rate.
-For FY15, there is a policy objective with planned maintenance targets for the wastewater treatment plant.
+For FY16, there is a policy objective with planned maintenance targets for the wastewater treatment plant.